 A Resource Policy is a JSON policy document that you attach to an API to control whether a specified principal (typically an IAM user or role) can invoke the API.
-You can use a Resource Policy to enable users from a different AWS account to securely access your API or to allow the API to be invoked only from specified source IP address ranges or CIDR blocks.
+You can use a Resource Policy to enable users from a different Amazon Web Services account to securely access your API or to allow the API to be invoked only from specified source IP address ranges or CIDR blocks.
 Resource Policies can be used with REST APIs in Amazon API Gateway.

 Q: What if I mistakenly deployed to a stage?

 Amazon API Gateway saves the history of your deployments.
 At any point, using the Amazon API Gateway APIs or the console, you can roll back a stage to a previous deployment.